 Bernard Hughes told us, "I remember Rex Harrison,a heavyweight, wrestling at Newcastle in the early 1950's.
 I once asked Norman Walsh why Rex's legs appeared to be much less well developed than his upper body.
 The answer was that Rex had been in the merchant navy for many years and had done lots of bodybuilding exercises at sea.This meant that it was much easier to do presses etc on a bench rather than squats or other standing leg work."

-"Norman Hart was a very hard man," according to one of his contemporaries, Jimmy Boy Devlin, who has nothing but praise for his deaf mute colleague and friend.
+"Norman Hart was a very hard man," according to one of his contemporaries, Jimmy Boy Devlin, who has nothing but praise for his hard of hearing colleague and friend.
 Heavyweight Norman, who worked the 1950s and 1960s rings of the North East, came from Stockton on Tees and was trained by Jim Stockdale.
+On occasions he would pull on a mask and assume the identity of The Whistler.
 Norman's career was curtailed when he emigrated to Australia where he pursued his involvement in wrestling by opening a gymnasium and training youngsters for the professional ring.

 A young looking Roy Hart was featured in the last ever issue of The Wrestler magazine in October 1972.
 Roy was a lightweight from Norwich who trained with his friend, Robin Howard.
 We wonder what became of him?

 Abdul Kadar Hassouini (Also known as Abdul Kader)